annabel82/PhileFamilyPlugin/README.md

 # PhileFamilyTwo

+### Continues on from quasipickle's original work on this plugin for an older version of Phile.
-## Continues quasipickle's work to make this plugin compatible with the latest versions of Phile.
+### Now updated to be compatible with the latest versions of Phile.

 A plugin for providing sibling and ancestor records to Phile themes.
 By default, Phile provides `{{ pages }}` to theme templates.
 This plugin adds `{{ siblings }}` and `{{ ancestors }}`